How your SME can create a qualifying EMI options scheme

 Performance conditions can only be changed if the conditions are fairer for the employee and not more difficult to achieve.

 If your company is acquired post-scheme setup, there are a detailed set of conditions if you wish the scheme to be replaced within the new entity.
-These conditions can be found on this GOV.UK page.

 If you are confident that your business meets these qualifications, you will be able to create an EMI scheme.
 Your next step will be to obtain a valuation from HMRC so that your scheme and its recipients have certainty on the value of their shares and know what tax will be due on exercise or exit, as the actual value will change as your business grows.